TeamCstudios/RonSwansonWisdomGen/updatelog.md

 # Changelog

+## November 29, 2018
+- Added 13 new words
+- Added phrase 3 "The Swanson Pyramid of _.
+At the top, _, _ and _.
 ## July 26, 2017
 - Added 26 new words
 - Added phrase 2 "_ is only acceptable at _ and _"